khusamayasir/CountDown-Timer-NewYear/README.md

 # Countdown-Timer-NewYear
-A countdown timer for new year by using JavaScript.
+A countdown timer for new year by using JavaScript

 You Can Check Here: https://newyear-countdown-timer-khusamayasir.netlify.app